RESEARCH STARTER

 Tipping and gratuity

 Tipping is the act of presenting a sum of money in addition to the base price for services.
-Gratuity is another word for a tip.
+Gratuity is another word for "tip."
 Workers in the service industry, such as food servers, hair stylists, taxi drivers, hotel workers, and valets, receive tips for the services they provide.
 While tipping is not mandatory, tips are usually part of many workers' incomes.
 Tipping rules vary by industry and country.
 People generally tip based on the type of service they receive—more for excellent service, less for poor service.
 The custom of tipping dates back to Europe during the Middle Ages but did not reach the United States until the nineteenth century.
 It has a contentious history in the United States that sparked an anti-tipping movement.
-In the 2010s, some US employers in the restaurant service industry banned tipping and instead paid their employees higher wages (equal to or above the regular federal minimum wage of $7.25) than the federal minimum tipped wage of $2.13 per hour.
+Beginning in the 2010s, some US employers in the restaurant service industry banned tipping and instead paid their employees higher wages (equal to or above the regular federal minimum wage of $7.25) than the federal minimum tipped wage of $2.13 per hour.
 The federal minimum tipped wage has not increased since it was established in 1966.

 Brief History